Hill–Sachs lesion: Treatment

 The decision to repair of the Hill–Sachs lesion is based on its association with continuing symptoms and instability.
 This is particularly important in patients below 25 year of age and in throwing athletes.
 The role of the Hill-Sachs in continuing symptoms, in turn, may be related to its width and depth, particularly if involving greater than 20% of the articular surface.
 Associated bony lesions or fractures may coexist in the glenoid such as the bony Bankart lesion.
 In such scenarios, surgical repair may include bony augmentation, a common example of which is the Latarjet procedure.
 Additional lesions such as a Bankart, SLAP tear, or biceps injury may also be present.

 Incidence

 The incidence of Hill–Sachs lesion is not known with certainty.
 It has been reported to be present in 40% to 90% of patients presenting with anterior shoulder instability, that is subluxation or dislocation.
 In those who have recurrent events, it may be as high as 100%.
-Its presence is a specific sign of dislocation and can thus be used as an indicator that dislocation has occurred even if the joint has since regained its normal alignment.
+Its presence is a specific sign of dislocation and can thus be used as an indicator that dislocation has occurred even if the joint has regained its normal alignment.
 Large, engaging Hill-Sachs fractures can contribute to shoulder instability and will often cause painful clicking, catching, or popping.
 The average depth of Hill–Sachs lesion has been reported as 4.1 mm.